yellowmessenger/documentation/docs/platform_concepts/studio/train/smalltalk.md

 ### Edit small talk responses

-You can edit the responses and customize it to your bot's personality or specific requirements, and these questions cannot be deleted.
+You can edit the responses and customize it to your AI-agent's personality or specific requirements, and these questions cannot be deleted.

 1. Go to **Automation** > **Train** > **Small talk**.